localz/Spotz-CNC-Customer-iOS-SDK/README.md

 }
 ```

-Optionally, you can pass additional data that will be accessible via the dashboard API
+Optionally, you can pass in additional data that will be accessible via the dashboard API

 Objective-C
 ```